 Track Your Squash Improvement

 Sometimes it is difficult for squash players to notice improvements in their game.
-Tracking your progress via video can provide huge motivation as well as clues to what to work on next.
+Tracking your progress via video can provide the evidence.

 Here is a Sarah Anderson comic: Scene: Elderly lady (EL) talking to a young girl (YG) drawing at a table.
 EL: “How do you draw so well?”
 YG: “Practice” EL: It must be a gift.
 A gift from God!”
 YG: “It’s practice” EL:”I’ll never understand how some people are so talented.
 It’s a mystery…” YG: “Practice”.